sebbdk/mini-ludum-dare-42/README.md

 This is my entry to the ludum dare mini nr #42.
 Feel free to do what ever you want with assets and code.

-This is released wit the following license ;)
-"DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE"